NB-Kamoni/school_admin_cli/README.md

 ## Logout

-When you are done, simply logout
+Logout When you are done... 🎉🎊